rosmord/jsesh/00_Documents/TODO/README.md

 ## Current

+- [ ] Introduce/Rename a specific class to represent the ManuelDeCodageCore : Gardiner (slightly extended) and translitteration signs, plus the possibility to normalize.
+This object **can be a singleton**.
 - [ ] [Remove singletons](./toto20230607-001.md)
+- [ ] Improve architecture of `jsesh.hieroglyphs` ; add `jsesh.hieroglyphs.common` ;
+- [ ] outsource the creation of `PossibilitiesList` to something more linked with the widgets workflow ; **note that those list depend on the available signs, i.e. on the glyph configuration**.
 - [ ] rename `JSimplePalette` (which is not a simple palette) ; use MigLayout for `JSimplePalette` instead of Matisse ;

 ## Planned

 ### Simple

 - [ ] [Remove dependency on com.jgoodies.forms](./todo20200622-001.md)
 - [ ]  move the palette to its own module ;
 - [ ]  move the glossary **editor** to its own module too